RafaPolit/dcs-web-bios/README.md

 ## Structure of the tools

-The system is composed of two different main components:
+The system is composed of two different components:

+- A main Web Server (client), which sends the UPD commands to port 7778
+- A Socket Server, which is the responsible for listening to DCS data changes and report back to the Web Server

+The Socket Server is not required, clicking on the different buttons of the pages will send the correct messages to DCS-BIOS, but any feedback from DCS requires the socket server.
+Since it's relatively easy to configure, I suggest you use both.

 ---